Retrieval-Augmented Generation (RAG) with Atlas Vector Search

 To learn how to implement RAG with popular LLM frameworks and AI services, see Integrate Vector Search with AI Technologies.

-To learn how to implement RAG by using a local Atlas deployment and local models, see Build a Local RAG Implementation with Atlas Vector Search.
+To learn how to implement RAG using a local Atlas deployment and local models, see Build a Local RAG Implementation with Atlas Vector Search.

 For use-case based tutorials and interactive Python notebooks, see Generative AI Use Cases Repository.